Day Sail Q&A

 - 4 hours parking outside A and B Shed (tip: for this option, select 3 hour parking, then add an additional 1 hour (far right button on machine)).

 What should I bring?

-All passengers will need to be wearing enclosed shoes.
-We recommend bringing a wind-proof jacket and hat.
-There is sunscreen on the vessel.
+We recommend to bring a wind-proof jacket and a hat.
+We provide sunscreen on-board the vessel.

 Is there any food?

 The Leeuwin Chef will prepare a range of light snacks throughout the sail.
 Tea, coffee and water will be available in the galley.
 If weather permits, food and refreshment will be offered on deck; or head to the main saloon to eat and drink.

 What should I expect to do?